cristiklein/simpy/docs/simpy_intro/shared_resources.rst

 the last sections.

-The car will now drive to a *battery charging station (BCS)* and request one of its two *charing spots*.
+The car will now drive to a *battery charging station (BCS)* and request one of its two *charging spots*.
 If both of these spots are currently in use, it waits until one of them becomes available again.
 It then starts charging its battery and leaves the station afterwards::